h-iwata/dojo-coffeescript-jquery-boilerplate/README.md

 ##Quick Start

 1. Clone the repository using `git clone --recursive`.
-2. Run `resouces/js/tools/startCoffeeWatch.sh`, which compiles test codes to `resources/js/src/` from `resources/js/coffee/`.
+2. Run `/resouces/js/tools/startCoffeeWatch.sh`, which compiles test codes to `resources/js/src/` from `resources/js/coffee`.
 3. Open `index.html` in your favorite browser (I recommend opera) and see how it works.
-4. Develop your project in `coffee/` until it is amazing.
+4. Develop your project in `/resouces/js/coffee` until it is amazing.
-5. Run `resources/js/tools/build/startBuild.sh`, which will create an awesome optimised build in `release/`.
+5. Run `/resources/js/tools/build/startBuild.sh`, which will create an awesome optimised build in `/resources/js/release`.
-6. switch the config.js directory from `<script type="text/javascript" src="/resources/js/src/config.js"></script>` to `<script type="text/javascript" src="/resources/js/release/config.js"></script>`
+6. Open `/resources/js/config.js` and change a line from `var debug = true;` to `var debug = false;`.
-7. Upload `release/` for millions of people the world over to enjoy.
+7. Upload `/release` for millions of people the world over to enjoy.
 8. Hapyness.

 ##Features